You are here

 Flexible Spending Accounts allow employees to set aside funds into an account(s) and reimburse themselves for certain qualified expenses not covered by their medical, dental or vision plans.
 The amount that is set aside reduces current taxable income and increases spendable, take home pay.

-healthcare/dependent care/parking enrollment/change form .
-Open enrollment happens annually, usually in November with a January 1 effective date.
-Qualifying Event examples include but are not limited to marriage, divorce, birth or family member loss of coverage.
+Changes may be made during open enrollment or within 31 days of a qualifying event (change in status).
+Qualifying event examples include but are not limited to marriage, divorce, birth, or family member loss of coverage.
 Once enrolled, payroll deductions will be in effect until the end of the year.
-Employees must reenroll annually during open enrollment.

-What Happens to My FSA if I Leave or Retire from the City?
+What happens to my FSA when I leave or retire from the City?

 Under the provisions of the Consolidated Omnibus Reconciliation Act of 1985, or COBRA, you and your covered family members may choose to continue your FSA coverage after your coverage is scheduled to end.
 You have 60 days from the date of your COBRA election notice to elect to continue this benefit.
 If you do not respond within 60 days, your rights to continue coverage end.
 You must also continue to pay your FSA bi-weekly payment to continue this benefit.
 COBRA information will be mailed to your home.
 Be sure to keep your address current by submitting changes to Human Resources.